djcooke/compendium/collections/_pt_031_enemies/petulance.md

   bind: false
   heavy: true
   sleep: true
-  slow:
+  slow: true
   stun: true
 abilities:
   - name: Left Tentacle
     potency: 900
     type: Physical
     description: "untelegraphed huge sideways AoE to the enemy's left side - get to the right or LoS"
-    warning: pointblank
+    warning: directional
   - name: Right Tentacle
     potency: 900
     type: Physical
     description: "untelegraphed huge sideways AoE to the enemy's right side - get to the left or LoS"
-    warning: pointblank
+    warning: directional
 notes:
   - "Uses Left and Right Tentacle in pairs (random order), so either be ready to swap sides or stay out of line-of-sight until both are done"
+  - "Can only be slowed with Arm's Length if transfigured via Pomander of Witching since it doesn't normally do melee auto-attacks"
 ---